 An employer may not discriminate against an employee due to his bankruptcy status by cutting his hours, demoting him, reducing his salary, taking away responsibilities, or other unfair measures; yet, oftentimes employers may cite other reasons for taking these measures as a work-around.
 If you believe you have been treated unfavorably at work following your bankruptcy, it may be difficult to prove that this is the sole reason for termination, demotion, or otherwise unfair treatment.

 Your employer may cite poor job performance, unruly behavior, inability to work well with a team and other behaviors as legitimate reasons for a change of employment status or termination.
 It is important to work with a Virginia Beach bankruptcy discrimination attorney who focuses on employment discrimination cases to help you develop a strong case.

 The compassionate and experienced attorneys at Bertini Law are dedicated to upholding your employee rights.
-Speak with attorneys Lisa Bertini and Andrea Ruege about your bankruptcy discrimination case to determine the best course of action and work toward a favorable outcome.
+Speak with attorney Lisa Bertini about your bankruptcy discrimination case to determine the best course of action and work toward a favorable outcome.
 It may be possible to restore your position or receive restitution for the losses suffered as a result of demotion, termination, or other unfair treatment.
 Call (757) 222-9165 to schedule a consultation or contact us online.